gavinkendall/autoscreen/readme.txt

 For example, "Keep screenshots for 30 days" will keep the image files on disk for 30 days.
 If any image files are found to be older than 30 days then those files will be automatically deleted.
+(Folders containing image files will not be deleted.
+This is intentional.)